Island Peak Climbing - 17 Days

 Notes

-The top-most challenging factor for the Island Peak climbing is altitude.
-At high altitude, the air is thin, which can lead to altitude sickness (AMS).
-When climbers develop altitude sickness, they may experience headache, nausea, dizziness, fatigue, and difficulty breathing.
-So they need to return without reaching the summit.
-So always follow the acclimatisation plan and follow AMS preventive measures.
+• Altitude: Altitude is the most challenging factor when climbing Island Peak.
+At high altitudes, the air becomes thin, which can cause altitude sickness (AMS).
+Symptoms of altitude sickness may include headache, nausea, dizziness, fatigue, and difficulty breathing.
+If climbers experience these symptoms, they may need to turn back without reaching the summit.
+Therefore, it is extremely important to follow the acclimatisation plan and AMS preventive measures.

-During the trekking days, you will walk for an average of 5-7 hours, but during the summit day from the Island Peak Base Camp, you will walk for 9 to 10 hours.
-Walking continuously for a long day and long hours during summit day is quite exhausting.
-So, a high level of endurance, good cardio & leg strength is required to participate in this Island Peak climb.
+• Physical Endurance: On trekking days, you will walk for an average of 5 to 7 hours.
+However, during the summit day, climbers need to walk for 9 to 10 hours, which is both physically challenging and mentally tough.
+So, a high level of endurance, good cardio & leg strength is required to participate in this climbing adventure.

 Week Focus Key Activities